This is an update of an article we originally published on March 27.

 According to Greg Singleton of the US Department of Health and Human Services’ Health Sector Cybersecurity Coordination Center, today’s cyber thieves attack healthcare organizations for the same reason the infamous Willie Sutton robbed banks in the 1930s and ‘40s – “because that’s where the money is.”

 Doctors and hospitals routinely collect information that represents the epitome of attractive data for identity theft, including full names, addresses, social security numbers and insurance details.
 And hospitals, given the life-and-death nature of their business, may be more inclined – or perceived to be more inclined - to pay ransom to minimize disruption to patient care.
-The average ransom paid by victims of cyberattacks more than doubled in the fourth quarter of 2019 from the previous quarter, to just over $84,000, according to Coveware.
+The average amount paid by victims of ransomware attacks rose more than fivefold in the third quarter from the same period a year earlier, to nearly $234,000, according to Coveware.